tiborh/writings/beliefs.md

   * You may end up with a belief significantly (or utterly) different from the one you started out with (the trick is that you should not be aware of these changes so that the belief can remain effective)
   * Your actions, experiences, and beliefs form a feedback circle and therefore have impact on each other.
-* A blindl, unquestioning belief gives you more power to work for its "materialisation" than being more 'realistic' and 'doubtful'.
+* A blind, unquestioning belief gives you more power to work for its "materialisation" than being more 'realistic' and 'doubtful'.
 * Those people who divide beliefs between God- or Nature-given truths and beliefs, will take you as a heretic if you are incapable of making such a distinction.
 (If you cannot draw the line.)